IE-bank-team/ie-bank-infrastructure/modules/healthcare-apis/workspace/iotconnector/fhirdestination/README.md

 ### Parameter: `iotConnectorName`

 The name of the MedTech service to add this destination to.
-Required if the template is used in a standaluno deployment.
+Required if the template is used in a standalone deployment.

 - Required: Yes
 - Type: string

 ### Parameter: `workspaceName`

 The name of the parent health data services workspace.
-Required if the template is used in a standaluno deployment.
+Required if the template is used in a standalone deployment.

 - Required: Yes
 - Type: string